YGGverse/YGGbro/README.md

-# YGGbro - Yggdrasil proxy set for modern servers
+# YGGbro - proxy preset for modern servers

-Different resources require custom setup to make them properly work in proxy mode.

-This project created to make community maintained registry and keep presets actual with time.

-It allows to simply deploy new server and apply latest updates from repo with just few commands.
+Simply deploy new proxy or apply updates by few commands!

 ## Install